 In the course, it became obvious that it was mouth breathing that had created my sensitive airways.

-Strategy to deal with
+Strategy to deal with anxiety and panic

 Ten years ago I developed chronic anxiety.
 The triggering factor was physical abuse that put me in touch with old, unhealed wounds from my childhood.
 Now I understand that my breathing patterns have contributed to the anxiety.
 Our body remembers, right.
 As soon as we start to breathe with our mouth the breathing gets more shallow and faster and our body goes, “Ah, right.
 Here we go again,” and it ends up in a state of stress.